 GAS, or Guitar Acquisition Syndrome is a seemingly not-so-serious condition that afflicts guitar players, but those in their circle will vehemently disagree that it is a not-so-serious condition.
 GAS describes the state in which a guitar player’s dopamine levels rise exceedingly fast and trigger states of consciousness that usually results in permanent cognitive dissonance disassociation, or the inability to control one’s own impulsiveness with acquiring guitars.
 This occurs almost always at the sight of another guitar or even a photo of a guitar.

-In the medical community, it is not yet agreed upon whether gas is a syndrome, condition, or disorder as no mention of this form of GAS appears in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders)
+The medical community cannot determine why this condition is only prevalent amongst guitar players.
+Drummers, Pianists, and Saxophonists don’t develop the need to acquire additional instruments.
+Nor is yet agreed upon whether gas is a syndrome, condition, or disorder as no mention of this form of GAS appears in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders)

 Following are photos I took this morning before tidying up.
 You’ll notice no guitar appears twice.